 Do you work in the cosmetics industry?
 Are you already present online or thinking of taking the leap?
-Either way, we’re going to take a deep dive into how European women’s eCommerce cosmetics trends in 2019.
+Either way, we’re going to take a deep dive into how European women’s eCommerce beauty industry trends in 2019.

 Hold on to your seats because it’s going to be a mind-blowing journey!

-We partnered with Photoslurp (a marketing and visual eCommerce platform) to get essential insights on the cosmetics eCommerce industry.
+We partnered with Photoslurp (a marketing and visual eCommerce platform) to get essential insights into the cosmetics eCommerce industry.

 Zinklar and Photoslurp conducted a joint study and created a Trend Report to fill this knowledge gap, asking 1,500 women aged 18 years and older from 5 different European countries (UK, Germany, Spain, France, and Italy).
 The research was conducted through the Zinklar SaaS platform on a 5-minute mobile-only questionnaire asking consumers about their cosmetics usage, preference, and purchasing habits when shopping online.